searlelab/searlelab.github.io/about.md

 ### Lab Culture
 Our lab is a great place to develop as a scientist.
 We value…
+- Diversity of people, backgrounds, and ideas
 - Independence, cleverness, and tenacity
 - Self learning, but knowing when you need help
-- Communication through papers & conferences
+- Communication through papers, conferences, and teaching
-- Teaching methods and open-source software
 - Cross training, since no one has every skill
 - Helping you make the next move in your career, wherever that will be

 ### Source
 The Jekyll source code repository for [Searle lab page](http://searlelab.github.io/) is on Github [here](https://github.com/searlelab/searlelab.github.io).
 Our lab website code is modified from open source software produced by the [kordinglab.com](http://kordinglab.github.io/).
+We strongly support and believe in the community benefits of open source software.